LazenLang/Lazen/README.md

 Without needing any advanced programming knowledge ?
 Lazen is made for that.
 When you're programming with Lazen, you think about your software itself less than his source code.

-But Lazen has another goal : it aims to reduce the time it takes to write computer programs, without modifying the principles of the programming language methods.
+But Lazen has another goal : it aims to reduce the time it takes to write computer programs, without modifying the principles of the computer software writing methods.

 Start playing with Lazen and take some pleasure fastly !
 <br><br>